 From there, the plot continues to raise the stakes as it heads towards the climax.
 However, unlike Freytag’s pyramid, the Fichtean curve intersperses scenes of falling tension and exposition along the way to help vary the pace and help contextualize the story.
 Additionally, this structure features several major events (sometimes referred to as crises) prior to the pivotal climax.
 After the climax, scenes of falling tension quickly pave the way for the resolution, where any last loose ends are bound together and the reader gets at least a glimpse of the new day to day reality of the characters before arriving at the ultimate end of the tale.

-The power of this approach comes from its page-turning pacing of conflict and tension.
-Readers are thrust into the action right from the start, and the major events prior to the climax help keep the narrative from losing focus and the audience from becoming bored.
-This roller coaster tension curve keeps the characters dancing from one crises to the next, meaning that there is always something interesting occurring for the readers to experience, their attention span fueled by the natural desire to discover how each new situation resolves.
+The power of this approach comes from its page-turning pairing of conflict and tension.
+Readers are thrust into the action right from the start and the major events prior to the climax help keep the narrative from losing focus and the audience from becoming bored.
+This roller coaster tension curve keeps the characters dancing from one crisis to the next, meaning that there is always something interesting occurring for the readers to experience, their attention span fueled by the natural desire to discover how each new situation resolves.

 Pros: Tension is present across the entirety of the story.
 Easy to hook readers from the opening scene.
 Multiple crises and resolutions create engaging pacing.

 Cons: A bit harder to structure logistically, as there are more central events to prepare and balance.

 Latin for “in the middle of things,” in media res stories begin the narrative in the middle of the tale, at some point in between the inciting incident and the climax, usually at the start of the first or second major event.
 This is a bit different from simply starting the story with an action sequence, as several important events in the master plotline have already occurred.
 In essence, Medias Res stories are simply modified Fichtean curves, with the opening chapter placed sometime after the inciting incident has occurred.